 Germany’s highest peak in the Alps, Zugspitze, is another.
 A top rated day trip from Munich, you’ll ride in a comfortable bus to Zugspitze cablecar.

 Riding the new cablecar, you will reach the top in just a few minutes.
 At the top, enjoy the truly staggering view of more than 400 peaks of the Bavarian, Austrian, Swiss and Italian Alps.

 You’ll have time to eat, try out bobsledding or take a walk on the perpetual glacier before a historic cogwheel train takes you back down the mountain for your bus ride back to Munich.
 Tickets for Zugspitze sell out early, so buy your fully refundable tickets here in advance.

 Tips for visiting Munich

-- Munich is the costliest city in Germany both for accommodations and public transportation.
+- Munich is the most expensive city in Germany to visit, both for accommodations and public transportation.

 - If you are visiting Munich during the October festival, book your trip far in advance and be prepared for an over-crowded city center.

 - English is fairly spoken by many in Munich.

 - There is an international airport for Munich which is well connected with the city center by metro.

 Visit the famous Black Forest on your family vacation to Germany